 This article focuses on the pro and cons of using a click fraud monitor with AdSense.
 But of course, this is not the only ad network.

 In September 2015, I visited dmexco in Cologne, the colossal gathering of online marketing and advertising professionals (+55.000 of them).
 All major ad networks and tech providers were there.
 I was surprised to find many companies that offer ad security and click fraud protection for ad networks and larger publishers.
-A lot is happening before ads are reaching out.
+A lot is happening before ads reach out.

-I reached out to three ad networks we are currently working with to ask about their measures against click bombing and publishers’ risk.
+I contacted three ad networks we are currently working with to ask about their measures against click bombing and publishers’ risk.
 They all confirmed that they looked into those cases manually but did not have an account that was banned yet.

 As Sulvo confirmed, Their more considerable concern is invalid clicks made without an interest in the ad but by accidental clicks caused by wrong implementations.
 They are also looking into these cases and work with the publishers on fixing them.

 Click Bombing Bots

-I have no reason to doubt that there are valid cases of blocked AdSense account due to click fraud caused by others.
+I have no reason to doubt that there are valid cases of blocked AdSense accounts due to click fraud caused by others.
 Still, I believe that in most cases, it is more complex than just a competitor visiting your site and click-bombing your AdSense ads.

 A basic click fraud protection can help prevent real accidental clicks before AdSense gets wind of it.
-Still, there is no solution that could guarantee you one hundred percent safety, especially if you have a very big competitor with endless resources.
+Still, no solution could guarantee one hundred percent safety, especially if you have a big competitor with endless resources.